frankdwhitworth/cbb_project/README.md

 ### What to do now?
 Try to run the `main.py` that is inside this repository.
-Enter this into your command prompt:
+Enter this into your command prompt: (first make sure that you are in the cbb_project folder)
 ```sh
 python3 main.py
 ```